dentech-floss/telemetry/README.md

 }
 ```

-Now you can instrument different parts of your service that you want part of the tracing, like a gRPC server for example:
+Now you can instrument different parts of your service that you want part of the tracing, like a gRPC server for example.
+Note that if you use the [floss/server](https://github.com/dentech-floss/server) then this is already taken care of, this also applies to all other floss libraries since they come with tracing configured and enabled out of the box.
+But for the sake of showing an example anyway:

 ```go
 package example